 A spin-off of the Rick Hansen Foundation, the Rick Hansen Institute is a Canadian-based not-for-profit organization committed to accelerating the translation of discoveries and best practices into improved treatments for people with spinal cord injuries.
 Our vision is a world without paralysis after spinal cord injury.

 Read more stories of inspiration of individuals living with SCI and the health care professionals working to make a difference in their lives.

 Read a message from Rick Hansen and learn more about SCI centres of excellence, research, peer support and counselling, equipment and services and facts about SCI.

 Modeling the Patient Journey from Injury to Community Reintegration for Persons with Acute Traumatic Spinal Cord Injury in a Canadian Centre.
 The Access to Care and Timing project team has published a paper describing the development of a computer simulation model of patient flow in BC.
-Read the open access article here.
+Open access

 The Economic Burden of Traumatic Spinal Cord Injury in Canada.
 RHI's research team has published a paper on the economic burden of traumatic SCI.
 The paper appears in the June 2013 edition of Chronic Diseases and Injuries in Canada.
-Read the full publication here.
+Download publication

 Rehabilitation Environmental Scan Atlas: Capturing Capacity in Canadian SCI Rehabilitation.
 This Atlas examines the complexities of SCI rehab, describes the current state of practice and maps the actions required to standardize and transform practice by 2020.
 Download a free copy

 SCI Community Survey.
 The SCI Community Survey is the largest study of its kind to ever be done in Canada among people with SCI.
-Read the preliminary analysis report here.
+Read preliminary analysis report